biati-digital/alfred-calculate-anything/README.md

 ## Changelog

+### 1.0.7

+- Fixed a bug where some configuration was saves in lowercase causing some problems with dates and currency formatting

 ### 1.0.6

 - New: pixels, em, rem, pt calculations example: 12px or 12px to em or 12px to rem or 12px to pt